indigotech/onboard-vinicius-lopes/README.md

 ## Project Description

 This onboarding project is planned to prepare me for real projects during my intership in Taqtile.
-I'm going to know t
+I'm going to use the technologies and tools that will fit my future team's stack.

 ## Environment and tools